 How Golf Monthly Tests Products

-When it comes to buying new golf equipment, be it a new driver or laser rangefinder, the wealth of choice on offer makes it a bit of a minefield.
+When it comes to buying new golf equipment, be it a new driver or a pair of the best spikeless golf shoes, the wealth of choice on offer can be overwhelming.
 Golf Monthly has proudly become your first port of call when it comes to giving you crucial insights into how the latest releases perform, how they compare to their predecessors and where they stack up in relation to the competition.

 Our commitments to you are:

-- The products we review are tested by good club golfers – we believe that’s more useful than the opinions of PGA pros or robots.
+- The products we review are tested by competent club golfers – we believe that's more useful than the opinions of PGA pros or robots.

 - If we say we've reviewed a product, that means we've used it out on the golf course and hit it on a launch monitor where applicable.